 After releasing Headliner in September 2011, Charles decided it was time to take that much needed vocal rest.
 The Grigsby's moved to the northwest suburbs of Chicago where they later found a church community and a sense of enlightenment.

 For Charles, the pandemic led to a better understanding of how to make the best of a less ideal situation.
-Despite the cumbersome circumstances, Charles made the best of his home studio and a slew of online freelancers to record ten songs produced by SFR Beats.
+Despite the cumbersome circumstances, Charles made the best of his home studio and a slew of online freelancers to record new songs.
+He is currently recording a Christmas album in memory of his late mother.